On a fast consistent selection of nested models with possibly unnormalized probability densities: Simulation Study

 \section{Simulation Study}

 In this section, we assess the efficacy of MIC1 and MIC2 for models with unnormalized PDFs, in comparison with the three bias-corrected criteria GICc, NCIC1, and NCIC2.
 In Section \ref{4.1}, we study the consistency of MGICE for Baker PDF.
 In Sections \ref{4.2} and \ref{4.3}, we evaluate the consistency (or otherwise) of MIC1 and MIC2 and the MGICE for two true models, namely the AR model and the polynomial regression model, each defined on $\mathbb{R}$ and driven by Baker noise/errors.
 In Section \ref{4.4}, we examine a model with a bvariate von Mises PDF on bounded support.
-Upon replications, the empirical distribution of selected orders by MIC's is obtained, as well as the average MGICE and its standard deviation (SD) for parameters in the true model.
+Upon replications, the empirical distribution of the orders selected by MIC is obtained, as well as the average MGICE and its standard deviation (SD) for the model parameters under the true order.